Dermatillomania Therapy in New York & Florida

 Cognitive Behavioral Therapy (CBT)

-CBT can help you identify triggers (thoughts, emotions, sensations) for skin-picking and develop healthier coping for stress, anxiety, or boredom.
+CBT can help you identify the thoughts and emotions that trigger skin-picking and develop healthier ways to cope with stress, anxiety, or boredom.

 Habit Reversal Training (HRT)

-HRT is a specific therapy that focuses on competing responses—replacing the urge to pick with alternative behaviors that provide relief without harm.
+HRT is a specific form of therapy that focuses on replacing the urge to pick with alternative behaviors that provide the same sense of relief without harm.

 Acceptance and Commitment Therapy (ACT)

-ACT helps you accept discomfort and urges without giving in or judging yourself harshly.
-Instead of fighting the urge, you’ll learn to respond in ways aligned with your values and long-term goals.
+ACT helps you accept the discomfort and urges without giving in to them or judging yourself harshly.
+Instead of fighting the urge, you’ll learn to respond in a way that aligns with your values and long-term goals.

 Mindfulness and Self-Compassion

-Learning to be kinder to yourself is essential.
-Mindfulness can help you stay grounded in the moment, and self-compassion can reduce shame and empower progress.
+Learning to be kinder to yourself is an essential part of healing.
+Therapy can help you practice mindfulness to stay grounded in the moment and develop self-compassion, which can reduce shame and empower you to make progress.

 Community and Support Groups

 Connecting with others who understand what you’re going through can remind you that you’re not alone.
-Support groups—in person and online—can provide encouragement, accountability, and shared strategies.
+Support groups—both in person and online—can provide encouragement, accountability, and shared experiences.

 It's Time to Prioritize Your Healing